aagnelly/KayakRoutePlanner/README.md

 # KayakRoutePlanner
-Personal project to plan route distances between campgrounds on the Susquehanna River.
+This is a personal project to determine distances between campgrounds on the Susquehanna River.
+The application displays campground markers on a Google Map and allows me to draw a polyline along the river between those points in order to calculate the mileage between those points.